JGCRI/moirai/diagnostics/readme.md

-0...3.

-000# Diagnostics and exploration functions for  `moirai`

 # Description:
 This folder contains a number of diagnostics scripts and functions that can be used to verify, analyze and explore the outputs of the `moirai` LDS.
 It is recommended to set the R working directory to this diagnostics folder as the default paths assume that this is the case.
 It is also recommended to change the diagnostic output directory names in the scripts/functions to uniquely identify the Moirai outputs being diagnosed.
 There are 4 types of diagnostics and exploration outputs that can be currently generated from moirai: